Linear cross-entropy certification of quantum computational advantage in Gaussian Boson Sampling: LXE score for the ideal squeezed state model

 Throughout the rest of this section, we explain in detail how to obtain the result in Eq.~\eqref{eq:main_result_lxe_sqz}, and we justify the definitions in Eqs.~\eqref{eq:big_omega_permutation_def} to~\eqref{eq:b_coefficients_definition}.

-We divide our calculation of the ideal score into the following stages: \begin{enumerate} \item Express the LXE as an integral over a number of real parameters.
-This form of the LXE will be valid for any two GBS models, not only $\bm{A}_{\mathrm{sqz}}$, and will have the advantage of not depending on the measurement outcomes $\bm{n}$. \item Write $\mathrm{LXE}(\bm{A}_{\mathrm{sqz}}, \bm{A}_{\mathrm{sqz}}; N)$ as a polynomial in the entries of $\bm{U}$.
+We divide our calculation of the ideal score into the following stages: \begin{enumerate} \item Express the linear cross-entropy as an integral over a number of real parameters.
+This form will have the advantage of not depending on the measurement outcomes $\bm{n}$. \item Write $\mathrm{LXE}(\bm{A}_{\mathrm{sqz}}, \bm{A}_{\mathrm{sqz}}; N)$ as a polynomial in the entries of $\bm{U}$.
 This will prove useful when computing the average over the Haar measure of the unitary group. \item Compute the integral over the real parameters. \item Calculate the average over Haar-random unitaries as $M\rightarrow\infty$. \end{enumerate} As a final stage, we gather all the results of the previous steps and complete the computation of the ideal score